aws-solutions-library-samples/guidance-for-iso20022-messaging-workflows-on-aws/README.md

 > REMINDER: Make sure to replace *us-east-1* with your target AWS region and *example.com* with your custom domain.

+First command returns the domain name and target value of the AUTH endpoint.
+This endpoint will be used to retrieve OAuth 2.0 token.
+Second command returns the domain names and target values of the API endpoints.
+Use these domain names and target values to update your DNS provider.

 ### Run Tests

 The suffix *abcd1234* in your AWS CodeBuild project name is the solution